NHS e-Referral Service Vision

 Making paperless referrals a reality

-By the spring of 2015 a new NHS e-Referral Service will be launched to replace the current Choose and Book service.
+On 15th June 2015 a new NHS e-Referral Service will be launched to replace the current Choose and Book service.
 It is being developed using feedback from patients and NHS professionals, and will use enhanced technology to deliver even greater benefits.

 The new electronic referral service will improve the quality of the referral experience for patients and better support current and future business processes for clinicians and administrative staff.